You’ll notice two things when you look at the best portable record players listed below.

 The Audio Technica AT-LP60 is one such model.
 It is a no-frills unit with only basic features, but a high build quality (far higher than any models on this list) and a lightweight, compact design.
 It is also very inexpensive, though it costs more than any of the models above.

-Models like the Wrcibo Vintage, this Jopostar, and this Wockoder are also relatively small and don’t weigh much.
+Models like the Wrcibo Vintage and this Wockoder are also relatively small and don’t weigh much.
 They are primarily meant to stay in one place, but can certainly be transported without too much difficulty.
 Again, you do need to make sure they are protected, to ensure they do not suffer any damage.

 Best Suitcase Turntables: Final Thoughts